-The quality of the science is not good; shows a lack of depth of understanding of the project; does not make an original contribution; the writing is bad, has no storyline or argument, has spelling and grammatical errors; does not have a good question; the experiments are poorly done and poorly analyzed; the quality of the data collection and statistical analyses is poor; may have engaged in unethical behavior; the data are false or fudged; the data are not interpreted well; makes too much of the results; draws invalid conclusions from the data; does not (cannot) explain what has been done or what it all means.
+The quality of the science shows a lack of depth of understanding the project; does not make an original contribution; the writing has no storyline or argument, has spelling, and grammatical errors; does not have a good question; the experiments are poorly done and analyzed; the quality of the data collection and statistical analyses is poor; may have engaged in unethical behavior; inaccurate and/or misinterpreted data; draws invalid conclusions from the data; does not (cannot) explain what has been done or what it all means.

-Please note that while the rubric is similar to the rubric for the PhD, the type of degree and the different timeframes are taken into account during the evaluation.
+\Please note that while the rubric is similar to the rubric for the PhD, the type of degree and the different timeframes are taken into account during the evaluation.